synox/link-marker-for-readwise-reader/readme.md

 ## Features

-  -  Visual indicators for marked pages, the original website
+  -  Visual indicators for marked pages, on the original website
-  -  Export and import your marked pages list

 # Icons
 | Icon | Meaning                     |